November 27th 2013, Bath Wedding Photographer

 The business end of things aside, there are two crucial things that you need to ascertain.
 1) That you love their work.
 2) That you get along with them and can see how they will fit into your wedding day.

-Your wedding or civil partnership day is special and should be bought together by people who will work with you to ensure it’s all plain sailing.
-After meeting with your potential photographer, take the time to review your time with them.
+Your wedding day is special and you should choose to work with people who are invested in making sure it’s all plain sailing.
+After meeting with your potential photographer, take the time to review your meeting with them.
 Rapport, trust and creative understanding will go a long way to making your day run like clockwork when it comes around, and towards you having a beautiful set of images to remember your day by.